Ordering the topological order in the fractional quantum Hall effect: TQFT Preliminaries

 The different ways of assigning $\U$ charges in a bosonic TQFT were classified in \cite{barkeshli_symmetry_2019}.
 There, it was found that charges modulo one are equivalent to braiding with a special Abelian anyon, and thus the different charge assignments correspond to choices of this Abelian anyon.
 This anyon is precisely the vison we saw in the previous section.

 In the simple case of an Abelian theory \eqref{Abelian CS T}, the fusion of Abelian anyons forms an Abelian group ${\cal A} = \bb{Z}^n/K\bb{Z}^n$.

-\item In a spin theory where $c$ is identified with the vacuum,\footnote{A spin TQFT is a TQFT that is well-defined only on spin manifolds.
+\item In a spin theory where $c$ is identified with the vacuum,\footnote{A spin TQFT is a TQFT that is well defined only on spin manifolds.
 And then, it depends on the choice of spin structure on that manifold \cite{Dijkgraaf:1989pz,Gaiotto:2015zta,Bhardwaj:2016clt}.
 Such a system does not have to be enriched by any global symmetry.}

-We prove in App.~\ref{app:spinc-classification} that the different ways of assigning $\U$ charge in this theory are essentially identical to the bosonic theory.
+We prove in Appendix~\ref{app:spinc-classification} that the different ways of assigning $\U$ charge in this theory are essentially identical to the bosonic theory.
 They also correspond to different choices of Abelian vison, modulo fusion with $c$.

 Going to the Abelian theory \eqref{Abelian CS T}, the group of Abelian anyons is ${\cal A} = \bb{Z}^n/K\bb{Z}^n$.

 \item If the system is fermionic and all the local fermions/bosons carry odd/even charges, then the theory is referred to as a spin$^{c}$ TQFT, and this condition is often referred to as the spin/charge relation.
 Such a theory describes the electronic systems that arise naturally in condensed matter physics.
 This is the setting for all known observations of the FQHE, so it will be the bulk of our focus in this paper.